pombredanne/CenseSense/README.md

 - Artistic License
 - GPLv3

 If you see one in this list that you really want, adding licenses is really easy.
 We just haven't gotten around to adding it yet.
 Feel free to make a pull-request!
+See the next section for more on how to add a license.

+## How To Add Another License

+We've tried to make it as easy as possible to add a new license to this project.
+- training/LicenseAttributes.json, and add your desired license to the JSON and its details .

+_Rules_
+commercialAllowed -> Does this license allow software to be sold commericially? warrantyGivein 	  -> Does this license explicitly give a warranty? binaryOnly		  -> Does this license allow the distribution of code in binary-only form? binaryOnlyIfForce -> Does this license explicitly require code to be released in non-binary form, even if the party is legally obligated not to release the source? (either by another license, court-order, gag-order, etc.)

+(Feel free to add another, however, be ready to justify your opinion upon a pull-request.)

 ## Notes